LalaIAm/tarot-cline/memory-bank/progress.md

 ## Current Status

 We have made substantial progress on Milestone 3.
-Phases 1 (Database Setup), 2 (Service Layer), and 3 (Journal Entry Core) have been successfully completed.
+Phases 1 (Database Setup), 2 (Service Layer), 3 (Journal Entry Core), 4 (Journal Management), 5 (Dashboard Integration), and 6 (Reading-Journal Connection) have been successfully completed.

 The application now has:
 - Database tables for journal entries, tags, and tag mappings with appropriate Row-Level Security policies